qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/database.rst

 SpatiaLite execute SQL
 ----------------------

-Allows a SQL database query to be performed on a SpatiaLite database connected to QGIS.
+Allows a SQL database query to be performed on a SpatiaLite database.
 The algorithm **won't** create a new layer: it is designed to run queries on the layer itself.